nvimdev/lspsaga.nvim/README.md

 diagnostic_header_icon = '   ',
 -- use emoji lightbulb in default code_action_icon = '💡',
+-- if true can press number to execute the codeaction in codeaction window code_action_num_shortcut = true,
 -- same as nvim-lightbulb but async code_action_lightbulb = {
   enable = true,